MontoyaAndres/react-native-first-app/README.md

 # Possible errors

-When you use your physic device, and it's running `react-native run-android` and it's very slow, so this is the solution:
+When you use your physical device, and it's running `react-native run-android` and it's very slow, so this is the solution:

 First, you need to restart the adb config -> https://stackoverflow.com/a/47768793